 If Ewing sarcoma spreads to the lungs

-You might have radiotherapy to both of your lungs after chemotherapy if the cancer has spread to your lungs.
+After chemotherapy, you might have radiotherapy to both lungs.
+You have this when the cancer has spread to your lungs.
 This is sometimes called whole lung radiotherapy or a lung bath.
 You usually have a low dose of radiotherapy every day over a couple of weeks.

 Bone cancer that has spread or come back